 One of the most important tips to beat your game backlog is to make a list of all of the games on your game backlog.
-Knowing what is in your backlog is important to keep you motivated and to keep you from making bad decisions, like buying two copies of the same game.
+Knowing what is in your backlog is important to keep you motivated and to keep you from making bad decisions, like buying more than one copy of the same game.

-During this process, you may want to get rid of the games that you know you will never finish.
-You will also want to track your progress for each of these games.
+During this process, you should get rid of the games that you know you will never finish.
+You may also want to track your progress for each of these games.

 Tools For Tracking Your Game Backlog Progress